We practise in Australia through Clifford Chance, an Australian partnership operating Australia-wide through offices in Sydney and Perth.

 Clifford Chance is likely to disclose personal information to overseas recipients in the countries in which Clifford Chance entities provide legal services (see Clifford Chance offices) and India, but as a global Firm we may find it necessary to disclose data to recipients in any country in the world.

-If you would like to contact us to access or request a correction to your personal information, or if you wish to lodge a complaint about a breach of the Australian Privacy Principles you can contact us or, alternatively you may contact the Compliance, Risk & Office Manager, Level 7, 190 St George's Terrace, Perth (ph: 08 9262 5555) or Level 16, 1 O'Connell Street, Sydney; (ph: 02 8922 8000).
+If you would like to contact us to access or request a correction to your personal information, or if you wish to lodge a complaint about a breach of the Australian Privacy Principles you can contact us or, alternatively you may contact the Compliance, Risk & Office Manager, Ground Floor, 235 St Georges Terrace, Perth WA 6000, Australia (ph: 08 9262 5555) or Level 24, Brookfield Place, 10 Carrington Street, Sydney NSW 2000.